-TEDA?, the state-owned distribution company, owns all distribution facilities in Turkey.
-Distribution companies in Turkey must obtain a licence from the EMRA for the right to distribute electricity in a specific area, as defined in the licence (Article 9, Electricity Market Law numbered 6446 (EML)).
+The Turkish Electricity Distribution Company (TEDA?), the state-owned distribution company, owns all distribution facilities in Turkey.
+Distribution companies in Turkey must obtain a licence from the EMRA for the right to distribute electricity in a specific area, as defined in the licence (Article 9, Electricity Market Law No. 6446 (EML)).

-There is no preliminary licence stage for obtaining a distribution licence, as there is for generation licences.
+There is no pre-licence stage for obtaining a distribution licence, as there is for generation licences.